Connect with us

 • Mountain – 11AM

-Keep all of this in mind if you plan to install the final version of iOS 17.4 right away.
+Keep all of this in mind if you plan to install new versions of the iOS 17.6 beta and/or the final version of iOS 17.6 right away.

-Most milestone upgrade’s require a significant chunk of space and, again, we expect the final version of iOS 17.4 to command a large download.
+Most milestone upgrade’s require a significant chunk of space and, again, we expect the final version of iOS 17.6 to command a fairly large download.

 We may see long download times, especially right after Apple pushes the software live.
 The installation process could take quite a bit of time as well.